PROPERTY PURCHASE PROCEDURE IN TURKEY

 We can assist you in the process of this and further information is available upon request.

 It is also possible under recent new legislation to obtain Turkish Citizenship.
-Foreigners who invest a minimum of $500,000 in Turkey or deposit a min of $500,000 in Turkish banks or buy real estate worth $250,000 or above acquire the right of lifetime citizenship.
+Foreigners who invest a minimum of $500,000 in Turkey or deposit a minimum of $500,000 in Turkish banks or buy real estate worth $250,000 or above can acquire the right of lifetime citizenship.
 Foreigners who commit to keep their investments, deposits or real estates for at least three years earn the right for citizenship instantly.
+The investment should be for a ready title deed on a complete or near completed property.
+The Turkish Gov't will send a surveyor to confirm the actual value of the property against the title deed value.
+Once the relevant paper work is completed the deeds office will place a charge over your property for 3 years.
+Upon completion of the 3 years the charge will be removed and a sale would then become possible if you desire.
+The application process can take 3 - 6 months and citizenship maybe granted to you, your spouse and children under 18 years.
 Further guidance and assistance in the application is available upon request.

-Further information is available directly from our English speaking representives at Yalihan International.
+Further information is available directly from our English speaking representatives at Yalihan International.